Generalized geometric commutator theory and quantum geometric bracket and its uses: Quantum covariant Hamiltonian system

-While the QCPB is taken the same pattern to reflect the GSPB as a similar pattern for classical and quantum brackets.
+In total, we emphasize that the GSPB in an abstract form is given as definition shown $\left\{ f,g \right\}={{\left\{ f,g \right\}}_{GPB}}+G\left(s, f,g \right)$, While the QCPB is taken the same pattern to reflect the GSPB $\left[ \hat{f},\hat{g} \right]={{\left[ \hat{f},\hat{g} \right]}_{QPB}}+G\left(s, \hat{f},\hat{g} \right)$ as a similar pattern for classical and quantum brackets.
 In the view of the relation between quantum mechanics and classic mechanics.
 Notice that in this representation the fundamental equations are similar to the classical equations with the substitution.
 With the solid foundation of the GSPB and the QCPB in abstract, then the covariant dynamical equation certainly follows based on the GSPB and the QCPB respectively.
 From the GCHS to the quantum covariant dynamics.
 Furthermore, the covariant equation of the motion of an arbitrary operator $\hat{f}$ or the observables $\hat{f}$ that satisfies the quantum covariant evolution Namely, the time evolution of the operator $\hat{f}$ is then given by the corresponding equation